Maine State Route 15: Route description

 SR 15 begins in the town of Stonington, at the intersection of Main Street, School Street, and West Main Street.
 The route proceeds north out of Stonington and through Deer Isle en route to the mainland of Maine.
 Upon leaving the islands to the south via the Deer Isle Bridge, SR 15 meets SR 175 and forms an approximately 2 mi concurrency with it.
 SR 15 then splits off 175 and then joins SR 176 farther to the north.
 The two routes continue into Blue Hill, where SR 15 turns northward, while 176 goes to the east.
 Continuing north, Route 15 meets SR 199 in North Penobscot.
 Upon reaching Orland, SR 15 meets U.S. Route 1 (US 1) and SR 3, and joins the concurrency northbound.
 The road sees the ends of Routes 166 and 46 before reaching the town of Bucksport.
 Upon reaching the town, US 1 and SR 3 split off and SR 15 turns northward towards Bangor.

 SR 15 continues towards Bangor, straddling the east side of the Penobscot River, along with US-1A to the west.
-SR 15 enters Brewer and follows South Main Street to an interchange with Interstate 395 (I-395) at exit 4.
-SR 15 joins I-395 westbound and runs concurrent with the Interstate (also with US 202 between exits 3 and 2) to its terminus, where SR 15 then takes exit 1B to join I-95 northbound for approximately 3 mi.
+SR 15 enters Brewer and follows South Main Street to an interchange with Interstate 395 and SR 9 at exit 4.
+SR 15 joins I-395 westbound and runs concurrent with the Interstate (also with SR 9 between exits 4 and 2) to its terminus, where SR 15 then takes exit 1B to join I-95 northbound for approximately 3 mi.
 SR 15 leaves I-95 via exit 185 and joins Broadway heading north out of the city.
 SR 15 meets SR 221 at Six Mile Falls before entering Glenburn.
 The route intersects with SR 11 and SR 43 in Corinth, forming a 2 mi concurrency with SR 11.

 SR 15 continues to the northwest, intersecting with SR 6 and SR 16 in Dover-Foxcroft, forming a lengthy concurrency.
 The three routes proceed due west through Guilford, intersecting SR 23 and SR 150, and then turning to the north in Abbot Village, where SR 16 splits off to the west.
 Routes 6 and 15 remain concurrent for the better part of about 60 mi, traveling north to Moosehead Lake, and turning west to the small town of Jackman.
 Routes 6 and 15 finally come to an intersection with US 201, approximately 12 mi from the Canadian border.
 SR 15 ends at this intersection, while SR 6 joins US 201 en route to the Canadian border.